 You can choose to receive a notification when a financial instrument reaches a certain price, before a margin call, and more.
 It is possible to manage your trading account through this service even if you are not logged in to the trading platform.

-The platform of Plus500 offers reports on fees, previous trades, positions, and other significant client activity data.
+The Plus500 platform offers reports on fees, previous trades, positions, and other significant client activity data.

 Plus500 App Review